devpro/azure-pipeline-training/docs/build-first-steps/06-stage.md

 ### Success criteria

-- [ ] Create a new Azure Build pipeline named "03-stage" that will display "Hello from Windows" from a Windows agent, then "Hello from Mac" from a Mac agent
+- [ ] Create a new Azure Build pipeline named "06-stage" that will display "Hello from Windows" from a Windows agent, then "Hello from Mac" from a Mac agent
+- [ ] Pipeline definition must be in the file `.azure/pipelines/06-stage.yml`
-- [ ] Windows stage must create a non-empty file called `dummy.txt` that must be displayed by Mac stage
+- [ ] Windows stage must display "Hello from Windows" and create a non-empty file called `dummy.txt`
-- [ ] Windows stage must contain exactly three tasks and Mac stage two tasks
+- [ ] Windows stage must contain exactly three tasks
-- [ ] Pipeline definition must be in the file `.azure/pipelines/03-stage.yml`
+- [ ] Mac stage must display "Hello from Mac" and read the content of the file `dummy.txt`
+- [ ] Mac stage must contain exactly two tasks

 ### Tips